Nick Pivetta strikes out 10, pitches Red Sox past A’s 1-0

 OAKLAND, Calif.
+(AP) — The Red Sox absolutely needed this kind of deep, efficient outing from Nick Pivetta with Boston’s bullpen drained and down following a pair of extra-inning games.

+His emotion on the mound also provided great energy with many Red Sox fans in the seats.

-(AP) — Nick Pivetta struck out 10 over seven innings to win for the first time in seven starts, Boston went ahead on a double-play groundout by Rafael Devers in the sixth and the Red Sox capped a winning series against the Oakland Athletics with a 1-0 victory Sunday.
+Pivetta struck out 10 over seven innings to win for the first time in seven starts, Boston went ahead on a double-play groundout by Rafael Devers in the sixth and the Red Sox capped a winning series against the Oakland Athletics with a 1-0 victory Sunday.

+“I’m an emotional, energized guy.
+I really care about everybody on this team, I really want to do good for them, every single day I want to show up for them,” Pivetta said.
+“And I want to pump them up, too.
+I want to be energetic and I want us to have fun, and I want us to go out there and show ourselves every single night.”

 The teams played a third straight one-run game after splitting a pair of extra-inning contests, including Oakland’s 7-6, 12-inning victory Saturday that snapped Boston’s eight-game winning streak.